 1. The garden house balcony design

 City life has its perks and disadvantages.
 You can’t always afford to have an elaborate garden in the front yard or backyard with an ornate gravel path.
 This holds true especially if you live in apartments, where you can’t even have your own terrace garden.
 This is where the balcony design comes in handy for your green fingers.
 No matter how small your balcony is you can still make it your cozy little, colorful garden with the right types of plants and plant container accessories.
-At the floor, go for a synthetic grass turf or a wooden planks flooring.
+At the floor, go for a synthetic grass turf or a wooden planks flooring and fine textures.
 Use the ledge of the balcony for hanging flower pots.
 If you’ve got your neighbors at a cheek by jowl distance from your balcony, growing climbers like Devil’s Ivy or Blue Morning Glory extending beyond the balcony walls (with the support of a wooden-mesh structure) can act as a natural screen, lending you privacy.
 Adorn your balcony’s roof with Chinese or Japanese Wisteria vines.

 Image credits: webmd.com

 A glazed balcony design refers to when the entire open space of the balcony is covered in toto either with wire gauze or glass.
 You can go for this balcony design if you want to keep your home and plants pest-free.